ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 When deciding on your **tactic**, focus on how your unique abilities would help you overcome the **story obstacle**.
 This as the "key moment" where we focus on your PC.
 Use this moment to reveal your PC's strengths to the group.

 Your GM will determine if your **tactic** passes a **credibility test**.
-If you try to jump a 100 meters or run faster than a speeding car, your action is not credible and your GM will ask you to choose a different **tactic**.
+If you try to jump a 100 meters gap or run faster than a speeding car, your action is not credible and your GM will ask you to choose a different **tactic**.

 Credibility depends on the genre, as what is not credible in a gritty police procedural might be in pulp where you might be able to leap from a bridge onto a speeding train.
 If in dispute, your GM should discuss with the group whether they consider your **tactic** credible for the genre.